Frequently Asked Questions

 Please take time to collect answers to each of the questions listed below, and then send us an email using the site Contact form.
 Make sure the responses to each question are included in your message.
 This will guarantee we can help you as quickly as possible.

-- Device type and model (Dell Inspiron 15 laptop, iPad 2 tablet, Samsung Galaxy III smartphone, etc.)
+- Device type and model (Dell laptop, iPad, iPhone, Samsung Galaxy smartphone, etc.)

 - Type of Internet connection (DSL, T1, cable, dial-up, etc.)

-- Which service provider you use to access the Internet (AT&T, Comcast, Verizon, AOL, etc.)
+- Which service provider you use to access the Internet (AT&T, Comcast, Verizon, etc.)

 - Region of the world you are located (preferably city/state)